The Effects of Peanuts on Females: the peanut & sexual health link

 Peanut is a health food?
 You might be surprised to discover the benefits of peanuts, particularly when it comes to women’s sexual health.
 But the effects of peanuts on females aren’t limited to just sex drive.
+Peanut is an inexpensive protein source and offers many of the same benefits as tree nuts.
 There are so many reasons women should eat peanuts.
 And that goes for peanut butter as well.

 View the list of all 10 of the Best Foods for Women’s Sexual Health